bitsima/solwallet-manager/README.md

 ```

 ### 4. 'transfer'
 Sends SOL to a specified wallet.
-The user needs to provide the public key of the wallet the transfer will be directed to, along with the amount to be transferred in SOL.
+The user needs to provide the public key of the wallet the transfer will be directed to, along with the amount to be transferred in SOL. **Make sure the sender/feepayer account has enough funds for the fee!**
 ```
 Usage: node out/index.js transfer [options] <otherPublicKey> <amountInSol>